Log in

 1. Trams

 Melbourne is the only city in Australia with a tram system.
 As a significant feature of Melbourne, the tram network covers the city centre and surroundings, and it is one of the best ways to get around the city.
-In the city centre, 35 free trams run around the core of Melbourne's metropolitan area (CBD), providing a free service.
+There is a Free Tram Zone in city centre, with 35 free trams running around the core of Melbourne's metropolitan area (CBD).
+Also, the City Circle Tram offers a free ride for tourist, running on a loop through the city centre with passing major attractions.
 During weekends, all-night trams are available.
 The Myki Card, Melbourne's public transport card, is necessary during the trip.
 Numerous student apartments in Melbourne on uhomes.com listings are connected to the universities and entertainment venues by the tram, providing a convenient and time-saving way for residents to commute and travel.

 2. Buses